 If you have night blindness, your doctor may start you on vitamin A therapy, even before doing blood tests.

 Sometimes corneal ulcers of xerophthalmia are mistaken for bacterial infections.
 As a result, your doctor may prescribe an antibiotic.
 Further testing for vitamin A deficiency may be needed.

 Vitamin A supplementation is the immediate treatment for xerophthalmia.
 Vitamin A can be taken by mouth or injected.
 The dose varies according to your age and general health condition.

 In more advanced cases where the cornea is damaged, you may receive antibiotics to prevent secondary infections.
 You may need to keep your eye covered to protect it until the lesion heals.

 Vitamin A supplements can quickly reverse symptoms of xerophthalmia and help protect children from dying of other childhood diseases.

 Vitamin A supplements are given preventively in areas where xerophthalmia is a known problem.
 This is a low-cost way to prevent human suffering and deaths.
-A 2007 study estimated that 500 million vitamin A capsules are distributed annually, at a relatively low cost of 10 cents per capsule.
+A estimated that 500 million vitamin A capsules are distributed annually, at a relatively low cost of 10 cents per capsule.

 Nutrition education can be important in helping people make the best use of their food resources.
 Fortifying commercial foods with vitamin A also helps reduce vitamin A deficiency.
 Some foods that may be fortified include: